Leeds: Student City Guide

 Like many UK cities, there are plenty of private halls of residence popping up in Leeds.
 If you don't manage to get a place in halls through your university, or don't want to move into private housing, you can opt for these instead.
 However, they tend to be much more expensive compared to renting in a house, so make sure you budget for it!

-One of the main private halls is the the towering Sky Plaza, the tallest building in Leeds - but prices do start at a whopping £183 a week for an en suite room.
+One of the main private halls is the towering Sky Plaza, the tallest building in Leeds, which has en-suite rooms for £155 a week.

 There's two main areas of student housing in Leeds - Hyde Park and Headingley.